darvenommm/frontend-template/README.md

 2. If you wanna add a new global variable to the project, you can do it in ./config/webpack/buildPlugins <- DefinePlugin <br>
    then add this value to global.d.ts in the src directory
 3. You can delete .keeper file from public directory if there will be files besides index.html in the public directory
+4. You can use .env file in the webpack config